dogmatiq/dogma/README.md

 # dogma

-An API specification for implementing message-based applications in Go.
+An API specification for message-based applications in Go.